Sayantika23/Web-Checkers-Multiplayer/docs/DesignDoc.md

 ### MVP Features
 The   general   functionality   of   the   project   is   to   provide   the   user   with   a   web   interface   that   allows users   to   play   the   game   of   checkers.
 Standard   features   will   include:

 * New   player   sign-up
 * Existing   player   sign-in
 * Player   sign-out
-● Asynchronous   checkers   gameplay   including:
+    - Asynchronous   checkers   gameplay   including:
-○ Play   against   another   human
+    - Play   against   another   human
-○ Checker   capture
+    - Checker capture
-○ Kings
+    - Kings
+    - Player   request   queues
-○ Game   options   including
+    - Game   options   including
-■ Back   up   one   move
+        * Back   up   one   move
-■ Reset   turn
+        * Reset   turn
-■ Submit   turn
+        * Submit   turn
-■ Quit   after   a   game
+        * Quit   after   a   game
-■ Resign   during   a   current   game
+        * Resign   during   a   current   game

 ### Roadmap of Enhancements
-> Provide a list of top-level features in order you plan to consider them.
+Future   features   may   include:

+* Gameplay   against   the   computer
+* Hint   requests   from   computer   opponent
+* Selecting   difficulty   level   for   computer   opponent
+* Saving   games
+* Post-game   review
+* Public   player   profiles   with   game   history   stats

 ## Application Domain